6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 First, look at the GRI model on the example of GRI G4 standard (please note that throughout this tool, we sometimes use GRI G4 guidance text integration, with the understanding that GRI Standards have inherited all referenced positions and that you may use it without any change).

 The purpose of the G4 Sustainability Reporting Guidelines is to guide organizations through the process of preparing sustainability reports focused on the material aspects (or other material topics).
 These are to be prioritized by the organization when they are measured and managed.

-The identification of the material Aspects (or other material topics) depends on an assessment of the impact resulting from the organization’s activities.
+The identification of material aspects (or other material topics) depends on an assessment of the impact resulting from the organization’s activities.
 This impact may be identified inside or outside of the organization's direct control.
 In order to assess this impact, the organization connects with different stakeholders and experts, identifies the impact to be considered, and prioritizes the impact which is considered material.

-- In order to help organizations identify their material Aspects (or other material topics), the G4 Guidelines describe a sequence of four steps to be implemented.
-This four step process provides a structured way for organizations to implement the ‘Principles for Defining Report Content’ and identify their material Aspects and Boundaries:
+- In order to help organizations identify their material aspects (or other material topics), the G4 Guidelines describe a sequence of four steps to be implemented.
+This four-step process provides a structured way for organizations to implement the ‘Principles for Defining Report Content’ and identify their material Aspects and Boundaries: